-The importance of observing impeccable food hygiene within a culinary setting cannot be stressed highly enough.
+The importance of maintaining food safe hygienic areas within a culinary setting cannot be stressed highly enough.
 There are so many germs and bacteria which can spread and multiply very easily due to cross contamination or incorrect handling of foodstuffs.
 Also if food is kept at an incorrect temperature this can cause stomach upsets and food poisoning.
 It is very important for all who prepare food or who work in a kitchen to have a basic food hygiene certificate.
 This will ensure that they have the knowledge necessary to ensure that they can create good food in a safe and germ free environment.

 There are many plus points which make good hygiene a must in any food setting.
 There are the obvious anti food poisoning aspects which have already been discussed but there are also business benefits.
 Such as –